-Do you want to make a positive change in society by actively applying your research skills and knowledge?
+Do you want to make a positive change in society with your research skills and knowledge?

 Become part of a growing network of like-minded academics developing the skills to realise real-world impact from their research.

-This established programme, previously available at Newcastle and Durham universities, is now available to researchers at all Northern Accelerator partner universities.
+This established programme is available to researchers at all Northern Accelerator partner universities.

-Working with world-class facilitators and experts in researcher development, you’ll develop an innovative mind-set and enterprising approach, within a multidisciplinary cohort.
+Working with world-class facilitators and experts in researcher development, you’ll develop an innovative mind-set and enterprising approach.

 ACTION for Impact is primarily aimed at early career researchers, however it is open to any academic with an interest in developing the skills to realise impact from their research.

-Places are available for the next course which will run from 10-12 February 2020 at Slaley Hall in Northumberland.
-Read the FAQs below to find out more and complete this short form to apply by 10 January 2020.
+Applications will open soon for the next course which will run from 22-24 April 2020 at Slaley Hall in Northumberland.
+Read the FAQs below to find out more.

 “I learned a lot about myself and the limitations that I put on myself.
 The exercises created awareness and helped us to approach things in different ways and to recognise this.”